tossinramen/animating-mondrian-art-inR/README.md

 #Description
 We will use animation in ggplot2 to illustrate and transform Mondrian's art.
+Our final product will be the creation of an animation that moves through different Mondrian artworks.

 #Data
 We will be creating our own data.